 But there is a general rule of thumb: The earlier the flight, the better.

-It makes sense, right?
+It makes sense when you think it through, right?
 Barring major weather issues or other problems, an airline can typically get its first flights of the day off the ground on time.
-But as the day goes on, delays and cancellations leave planes and crews alike in the wrong place, unable to catch up and get flights out on schedule.
+But as the day goes on, delays and cancellations leave planes and crews alike in the wrong place, unable to catch up and get the next flights out on schedule.
 It's a snowball effect.

-Here's the proof, thanks to data on July 2022 flight delays at the nation's 30 largest airports logged by the Department of Transportation.
-Those numbers show that while more than 86% of flights depart on time when scheduled to leave before 8 a.m., that percentage dropped below 70% for flights departing after 2 p.m.
-It's much worse at airports like Denver (DEN), Chicago-Midway (MDW), Las Vegas (LAS), and New York City (JFK).
+Here's the proof, thanks to data on August 2023 flight delays at the nation's 30 largest airports logged by the Department of Transportation.
+Those numbers show that while nearly 86% of flights nationwide depart on time when scheduled to leave before 8 a.m., that percentage dropped below 73% for flights departing after 2 p.m. – and by 4 p.m., under 70%.
+Those percentages are even worse at airports like Denver (DEN), Chicago-Midway (MDW), Las Vegas (LAS), and New York City (JFK).

 Here's the other problem: Flights are full these days – like, full to the brim.
 In fact, data from Airlines for America show that domestic flights in the U.S. are more full, on average, than they were prior to the pandemic.